Vishu611/Credit-Default-Prediction/README.md

 Credit default prediction is critical to risk management in the consumer lending industry.
 Credit default prediction enables lenders to optimize loan decisions, resulting in a better client experience and more profitable business.

+Here is the link [https://www.kaggle.com/datasets/munumbutt/amexfeather] to dataset we used

 -----------------------------------------------------------------------------------------------------------------------------------------------------------
 ## Steps Followed: